by Marcelo Guimaraes – Founder & Owner of Discover Scandinavia Tours

 - You do not need an international driver’s license.
 Just bring your license from your home country and your passport with you.

-- Many rental cars already come standard with some sort of navigation system.
+- In the Nordic countries, many rental cars already come standard with some sort of navigation system.

 - Can you drive a stick-shift?
 Automatic cars can be rented, but they are more expensive and not as widely available.

-Looking for extra tips on how to move about in Scandinavia?
+Looking for extra tips for your Scandinavia tours?
 Drop us a line ([email protected]) and we will happy to help!